GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

 This, too, is implemented as a streaming filter.
-For the sake of brevity, I
-won't demonstrate it, but you get the idea.

-What combinations can you think of?
-What use cases might you use a serverless
-proxy for object storage for?
-Let us know, and let's build Awesome GCP together!
+Go to the [`gcs-proxy-cloud-run`](https://github.com/domZippilli/gcs-proxy-cloud-run) repository
+to explore this and other filters.

+You can use the ideas from this document to build all sorts of combinations and use cases for a serverless proxy for object storage.